lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 ### Factorization Tree serialization

-The factorization tree is the back-bone component of a factorization since it defines the structure of the representation and all the relations beteen the attributes of the query.
+The factorization tree is the back-bone component of a factorization since it defines the structure of the representation and all the relations between the attributes of the query.
-The serialization of an f-tree is the same for all the following different factorization serialization techniques and is implemented as a separate module since it is a very small data structure (around a few KBs) and we do not mind using the simplest serialization for it.
+The serialization of an f-tree is the same for all the different factorization serialization techniques and is implemented as a separate module since it is a very small data structure (around a few KBs) and we do not mind using the simplest serialization for it.

 I decided to use the same structure as an f-tree definition file for its serialization too.
 As a result, the serialization of the f-tree show in **FIGURE OF F-TREE ABOVE** is as follows:
 ```